 - Use the taste test – add a little salt to your food and taste it before adding more.

-- Eat more fresh and frozen foods.
-Salt is frequently added to processed foods – such as sausages, salamis, packet soups and sauces.
+- Eat more fresh and frozen foods – salt is often added to processed foods such as sausages, salamis, packet soups and sauces.

-- Use fresh herbs and spices to flavour food, eg, fresh herbs, garlic, mustard, coriander, lemon, mint, cumin etc.
+- Use herbs and spices to flavour food, eg, fresh herbs, garlic, mustard, ginger, dried herbs, ground spices, lemon, etc.

-- Cook food in minimal water or in the microwave helps flavour food so extra salt is not needed.
+- Cook food in minimal water or in the microwave to retain flavour and so you need less salt.

 - Choose vegetables and fish in canned water without salt.